pbagosy/mishaqqa/04_the_game/house_rules.md

 ## Firing Into Combat
 When firing at a target that is within 5 feet of another target, on a miss, roll a d6 and, starting from the hex directly above the target and count hexes clockwise.
 If that hex is occupied, make another attack roll against that target.

 ## Health Potion Benefits
-sing a full-round action to drink a healing potion gives the full effect of the potion.
-Do not roll, simply regain the maximum possible hit points.
+Using a full-round action to drink a healing potion provides the full effect of the potion.
+Do not roll, simply recover the maximum possible hit points that the potion could provide.

 ## Melee Critical Failure
-When rolling a 1 for a melee weapon attack, your defense slips and you are vulnerable to an Attack of Opportunity from opponents in any threatening hex.
+When a natural 1 is rolled for a melee weapon attack, your defense slips and you are vulnerable to an Attack of Opportunity from opponents in any threatening hex.

 ## Ranged Critical Failure
-When rolling a 1 for a ranged weapon attack with a weapon with a string (bow, crossbow), the string breaks and must be replaced before it can be fired again (assuming the weapon doesn’t break, as above in Weapons).
+When a natural 1 is rolled for a ranged weapon attack with a weapon with a string (bow, crossbow), the string breaks and must be replaced before it can be fired again (assuming the weapon itself doesn’t break, as above in [Weapons](#weapons)).
 The attack fails completely and the ammunition is not spent.
-If a thrown weapon does not hit another target (as described in Firing Into Combat) it travels harmlessly a number of feet equal to 10 times your STR modifier in the direction it was thrown, unless impeded by a wall or other blocking object.
+If a thrown weapon does not hit another target (as described in [Firing Into Combat](#firing-into-combat)) it travels harmlessly a number of feet equal to 10 times your STR modifier in the direction it was thrown, unless impeded by a wall or other blocking object.